intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 ## Test a Counter module with ROHD-VF

+### A. Define Counter DUT

 Today, we are going to test a `Counter` module using ROHD-VF.
 The `Counter` module can be found on the chapter 8 interface.
-Let start with creating a test plan.
-Say that, we want to test:

-- If the value of the Counter are increasing in every cycle
+Let create a simple test to make sure that `Counter` increment it value when enable is 1.

 First and foremost, let start by creating a top level testbench.
+Our top level teshbench is a simple instantiation of the `Counter`'s interface.
+Then, we connect the interface clock pin to the `SimpleClockGenerator` and instantiate the DUT.

 ```dart
 // The DUT to test.